ISTE-VESIT-ORG/Machinera-2020/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get going with the repo and AI concepts we expect yo to follow all the topics in the given manner, which eventually will lead to end of the series.
+To get going with the repo and AI concepts we expect you to follow all the topics in the given manner, which eventually will lead to end of the series.

 * [Data Manipulation and Visualization](#)